jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

    scalar types (includes integers, floating-point, boolean, characters and strings).

-Here we do not have to explicitly track field presence because no field can ever be null.
-Furthermore, since all fields are mandatory and this model disallows lists (meaning each field is a single scalar or struct, not a collection), the cardinality of every field is exactly one.
-Consequently, we do not have to determine if a list is empty.

 In such a model, the structure of any data instance perfectly mirrors its schema.
 Consequently, the schema alone is sufficient to reconstruct the original nested data structure from its flattened representation.

+- [ ] **TODO:** Diagram value mirrors schema structure perfectly

+Here we do not have to track the presence of a field because it can never be null.
+In this model, since all fields are mandatory and the model disallows lists, the cardinality of every field is therefore always one.
+Each field can be either a scalar or a struct value, never a collection.
+We do not have to determine if a list is empty.

+If both restrictions are removed then different concrete values of the same nested schema can have many possible structures.
+In these cases, one cannot reverse the flattened values using the schema alone.

+- [ ] **TODO:** Diagram concrete values of schema with optional fields
-- [ ] **TODO:** Concrete example with a nested value + schema
+- [ ] **TODO:** Diagram concrete value of schema with list field

-These restrictions limit our ability to represent most real-world nested datasets.
-But at the same time, this simplified model demonstrates which structural properties must be encoded as metadata.
+This simplified model restricts our ability to express most real-world nested datasets because it lacks optional fields and disallows lists.
+But it helps us narrow down the sources of structural variations.

 1. Is an optional field present or not?
 2. Is a list empty or not?

+In a data model which allows both optional fields and lists, it will be possible to reconstruct any flattened nested data structure with a well-defined schema back to its original form, if these two structural properties are encoded as metadata.

 ---